PluralFusion/PolicyComposer/policies/risk_management_policy.md

 	* Determine the overall likelihood rating that indicates the probability that a vulnerability could be exploited by a threat-source given the existing or planned security controls.
 	* Output – Likelihood rating of low (.1), medium (.5), or high (1).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.

-* Step 6.
-Impact Analysis
+* Step 6. impact Analysis
 	* Determine the level of adverse impact that would result from a threat successfully exploiting a vulnerability.
 Factors of the data and systems to consider should include the importance to {{ company }}'s mission; sensitivity and criticality (value or importance); costs associated; loss of confidentiality, integrity, and availability of systems and data.
 	* Output – Magnitude of impact rating of low (10), medium (50), or high (100).
 Refer to the NIST SP 800-30 definitions of low, medium, and high.